Canon 2000D vs 10D

 It is notable that the 2000D offers wifi support, while the 10D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Canon 10D (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 2000D vs 10D

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Canon 10D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 2000D: